Kyrgyzstan: One dead, hundreds wounded after protesters storm seat of government | DW | 06.10.2020

-Thousands gathered to protest the results of a recent parliamentary election, which was marred by allegations of vote-buying.
-Police moved to break up the demonstrations using water cannons, stun grenades and teargas.
+Thousands gathered to protest the results of a recent parliamentary election marred by allegations of vote-buying.
+Police moved to break up the demonstrations using water cannons, stun grenades and tear gas.

 Protesters demonstrating against the results of Kyrgyzstan's parliamentary elections stormed a building that houses the country's parliament and presidential offices early on Tuesday, leaving one person dead and 590 wounded following clashes with police, the government said.